Current PhD students

 His methodological expertise is centered on constructivism, Interpretive Policy Analysis, Critical Security Studies, and the Discourse Theory of the Essex School, which he has developed further in the realm of Foreign Policy Analysis.

-Falk’s research has been funded with a full-time research grant by the Friedrich Ebert Foundation.
+Falk’s research was funded with a full-time research grant by the Friedrich Ebert Foundation.
 He has defended his PhD in April 2015.
-After an appointment as Assistant Professor of International Security Governance at the VU University Amsterdam in 2014 and 2015, he is now Assistant Professor of International Relations at the Justus Liebig University Giessen, Germany.
+After positions at the VU and Justus Liebig University Giessen, Falk has been a lecturer at Christian Albrechts University Kiel.

 More information about Falk can be found here.